lyannaliu/lyannaliu.github.io/modelsandmethods.md

 1. Load latest data for Last.FM data

 <h2 id="2">2.
-Last.FM Model</h2>
-The Last FM Model was created as an ensemble model, built from three other models:

-  - Bagging
-  - Boosting
-  - Neural Network

-**Need to be completed:**

-All three models will predict the probability of a song being a 'hit': the predicted song appears on the

-<h2 id="2">2.
 Million Playlist Model</h2>
 The Million Playlist Model will be an ensembled model of three sub-models and a metalearner.
 The first sub-model is a logistic regression model, the second is a decision tree, and the third is a neural net.
 All three sub-models predict the probability of a song being a 'hit' (a song that appears on the target test playlist) and be fed into an Adaboost metalearner model that will combine the three predictions into a final probabilistic prediction.
 The result of the Adaboost metalearner will then feed into the final ensembler model - along with the output from the Last.FM model - to produce a final list of recommended songs.
 <h3 id="2.1">2.1 Data Preparation</h3>